feldera/feldera/docs/tutorials/basics/part1.md

 `BROWSE PART` tab to see the contents of the table, which should contain the newly inserted rows.

-Follow the same process to populate `VENDOR`
+Follow the same process to populate `VENDOR`:

 | ID          | NAME                    | ADDRESS                |
 | ----------- | ----------------------- |------------------------|